winitzki/scall/tutorial/programming_dhall.md

 However, a `let` binding does not necessarily require a type annotation.
 We may just write `let Pair = λ(a : Type) → λ(b : Type) → { _1 : a, _2 : b }`.

 This is the only type inference currently implemented in Dhall.
-For complicated type signatures, it helps to write type annotations because type errors will be detected earlier.
+For complicated type signatures, it still helps to write type annotations with `let`, because type errors will be detected earlier.

 ## Miscellaneous features